Nashua UU News - June 2014

 Sunday August 17th, "Highlights from 2014 UUA General Assembly in Providence",

 Sunday August 24th, "New Age Interpretations"

 Grace and Ben Morton and Friends

 Sunday August 31st, "Reflections on Justice"

 The Public Relations Committee

 In an effort to bring our church more into the 21st century we are replacing our monthly newsletter with a weekly email.
-The last issue for our monthly newsletter will be June 2014.
-We feel this change will allow us to get information about events, happenings and announcements from the various groups and committees within our church out to you, our audience, in a more timely manner.
+In fact, THIS is the last issue for our monthly newsletter.
+We feel this change will allow us to get information about events, happenings and announcements from the various groups and committees within our church out to you, our audience, in a timelier manner.
 This is especially beneficial for events that happen spontaneously within a month and must be publicized within a short time frame.
 Limited print copies of each week's email will be available at the Information Table in the Sanctuary.
 There will be a dedicated space on our website to peruse back issues as well.
 Please be sure you are signed up to receive our current newsletter via email as all addresses subscribed to the newsletter will be added to the database for the new weekly mailing.
 Additionally, the weekly announcements that are currently being emailed will stop when we convert over to the new format.
 It is our hope and intention to have all pertinent information in one location (the weekly mailing).
 We are very excited about this change and hope you find it much more useful as well.
 You can anticipate your first "issue" of the weekly email to arrive in your inbox the first week of July.As always, we welcome your comments, suggestions and input.